Edge Inference with Fully Differentiable Quantized Mixed Precision Neural Networks: Methods

 Learning both model parameters and bit-width allocations is necessarily a higher dimensional problem than just learning the parameters alone.
 This increases the search's sensitivity to initial conditions.
 To mitigate this, we de-couple these two elements by starting out training on a homogeneously quantized network (from the pre-training) and then training the per-layer quantizer with progressively increasing pressure from the model size constraints.
 As shown in Figure~\ref{fig:quantphase} (left), the model suffers from dramatic accuracy degradation when the model size penalty is imposed.
 Often, this results in catastrophic training failure due to the model size penalty dominating cross-entropy loss.
 We use a soft-transition on the size penalty ($\beta$) by linearly increasing $\beta$ to it's final value.
 This initial training can be viewed as enabling coarse navigation to the optimal in the solution space, followed by a more fine-grained descent towards the joint model-quantizer optima.
 As seen in Figure~\ref{fig:quantphase} (left), parameter updates can recover some lost accuracy after $\beta$ saturates.

 We observed model instability and training failure when both bit-precision and model parameters were updated frequently.
 Infrequent updates prevented thorough exploration of the model search space, resulting in models that were still similar to their homogeneously quantized initializations.
-We addressed this by limiting the update frequency for the bit-precision parameters, restricting updates to every $\Phi$ steps.
+We avoid this by limiting the bit-precision update frequency, restricting updates to every $\Phi$ steps.
 In our experiments, an update frequency of $\Phi=20$ provided sufficient time for model statistics (e.g. batch norm) to stabilize and model parameters to adapt to the new precision level.

 Subsequently, we enable finer-grained quantization by adapting the precision of the convolution weight kernels at a per-output-channel granularity (tensor slices).
 Most existing hardware with mixed-precision support can compute a single channel at a given precision.
 However, finer grained quantization can entail significant hardware overhead~\cite{ibrahim2021survey}.
+Banner et al. \cite{banner2019post} have previously shown flexible per-channel bit-widths by solving a layer-wise noise minimization problem, in contrast we learn the per-layer bit-widths based on the overall model loss function.
 Indeed, the variation in dynamic range across channels from a heterogeneously quantized EfficientNet-Lite0 and MobileNetV2 demonstrate the efficiency gains available using this technique (See Figure~\ref{fig:quantphase} right).
 To prevent the gains from quantized operation getting negated, we ensure that quantization granularity is not too fine-grained.
 After these quantizer parameters converge, we freeze them by setting $\beta=0$ in eq.~\eqref{eq:2}.
 This is followed by an additional fine-tuning period with a decaying learning rate to recover accuracy.
 In particular, our results suggest that batch normalization statistics are stabilized through this fine-tuning period, recovering accuracy.